sahilmalhotra0510/io/charts/charts.md

 # Run Widgets locally for Development

 1.)
 Create a folder for your webroot at Documents/Web or wherever you prefer.
 2.)
-Right click to open a terminal command prompt and paste the following to create folders.
+Start a local web server by right clicking your web folder and open a terminal command prompt.
+Paste the following and hit return to run.
+This terminal will be locked from further commands since it is running your local server.

-	mkdir localsite && mkdir io && mkdir community && mkdir apps
+	python -m http.server 8887

 3.)
-Run the following to pull down repos from Github.
+Open a new terminal and pull down these repos from Github.
+Hit return to run.

 	git clone https://github.com/ModelEarth/localsite localsite &&
 	git clone https://github.com/ModelEarth/io io &&